-Pentagon weighs bolstering defenses against missile attack
+US weighs new ways to detect and track enemy missiles

-WASHINGTON (AP) — The Trump administration is considering ways to expand U.S. homeland and overseas defenses against potential missile attack.
+WASHINGTON (AP) — The Trump administration is considering ways to expand U.S. homeland and overseas defenses against a potential missile attack, possibly adding a layer of satellites in space to detect and track hostile targets.

-This might involve adding a network of satellites in space to more effectively detect and track hostile targets.
+Details on how far the administration intends to press this in a largely supportive Congress are expected to be revealed when the Pentagon releases results of a missile defense review as early as Thursday.

-Details on how far the administration hopes to press this in a largely supportive Congress are expected to be revealed when the Pentagon releases results of a missile defense review as early as Thursday.
+The release was postponed last year for unexplained reasons, though it came as President Donald Trump was trying to persuade North Korea to give up its nuclear weapons.
+A review might have complicated the talks.

-The administration is not expected to propose deploying anti-missile weapons in space.
+The Trump approach is expected to include emphasis on stopping missiles either before they are launched or in the first few minutes of flight when their booster engines are still burning.
+Congress already has directed the Pentagon to push harder on this “boost-phase” approach, which might include the use of drones armed with lasers.

 Most Read Nation & World Stories